martinssipenko/bugsnag-api/filters.md

 Name        | Description
 ------------|------------
-q           | Partial or full query to find filter matches for result_size | Number of results to return.
-Default: `10`
+prefix      | Partial or full query to find filter matches for

 ### Response Fields